-5.2.
+6.2.
 Landmarking

 Landmarking is a new and promising approach to extract metadata [35], that utilizes simple and fast computable classification algorithms [18].
-Land marking attempts to determine the position of a specific dataset in the space of all available historical datasets by directly measuring the performance of some simple and significant classification algorithms themselves [25, 34, 35].
-One idea of land marking is about characterizing datasets by classification algorithms themselves.
-Land marking features can be seen as dataset characteristics, where these characteristics represent the performance of some fast, simplified versions of classification algorithms on this dataset [15, 24].
+Landmarking attempts to determine the position of a specific dataset in the space of all available historical datasets by directly measuring the performance of some simple and significant classification algorithms themselves [25, 34, 35].
+One idea of landmarking is about characterizing datasets by classification algorithms themselves.
+Landmarking features can be seen as dataset characteristics, where these characteristics represent the performance of some fast, simplified versions of classification algorithms on this dataset [15, 24].
 These simplified versions of the algorithms are called landmarks [37].
-This means that landmarks are estimates to the performance of the full version of the algorithms for a given dataset.
+This means that landmarks are estimates to the performance of the full version of an algorithm for a given dataset.
 There are some conditions that have to be satisfied when choosing a landmark, described in [37].
 Based on some classification algorithm evaluation criteria, one algorithm is the winner over another for the dataset at hand.